marshallward/f90nml/docs/source/index.rst

       use_biharmonic = .false.
    /

-In order to read this namelist into python, we would use the following script:
+we would use the following script:

 .. code:: python